- Define family engagement

 Importance of Family Engagement

-Family engagement can benefit children, parents, families, teachers, and program quality in various ways.
+Family engagement can benefit children, parents, families, staff, and program quality in various ways.
 Can you remember what caring adults in your family, community or schools did to help you grow and develop?

-Families are their children’s first teachers and they have a powerful effect on their young children’s development.
+Families are their children’s first teachers, and they have a powerful effect on their young children’s development.
 Family engagement during the first years of life can support a child’s readiness for school and ongoing academic and lifelong success.
-Research shows that when children have involved parents, the results are very positive, especially over the long term (A New Wave of Evidence, 2002).
+Research shows that when children have involved families, the results are very positive, especially over the long term (U.S. Department of Health and Human Services, 2016).

 When families are involved in your programs, they may also feel more vested in what happens there and more competent in their role as parents.
 Through these interactions and relationships, families may learn additional strategies to promote development and learning at home.
 Such strategies include expanding children’s language, following their child’s lead in play, helping with homework, or responding calmly to behavior that challenges.

-Children develop within family units, which are different for each child.
-Since a child’s entire family can influence his/her development, it is important to think about ways to acknowledge and include diverse family types in your program.
 Throughout this series of lessons, we use the term family to refer to important people in children’s lives.
-These people can be parents, siblings, guardians, extended family members such as aunts or cousins, and other individuals who are involved in children’s lives.
+These people can be biological parents, foster or adoptive parents, siblings, guardians, extended family members such as grandparents or cousins, and other individuals who are involved in children’s lives.

 Relationships With Families